subhasish4x/mini-termux-desktop/README.md

 ### Preparation

-Install `Termux` & `Termux:API` on your phone.
-It's recommended to install *Termux API* application as many desktop elements are dependent on it.

 > This setup is created and tested on :
 >
 > Device - **Redmi Note 9 Pro** <br />